 What a line-up!
-IF Oxford, the city’s science and ideas Festival, is returning in October with a stunning collection of in-person and digital events as well as activities for adults, children and teenagers.
+IF Oxford, the city’s science and ideas Festival, opens today with a stunning collection of in-person and digital events as well as activities for adults, children and teenagers.

 The programme, running from October 9 – 26 includes more than 100 events and activities from the latest research on the tiniest particles to the biggest challenges facing the globe today.
 With demonstrations and debate, music, dance, film, art and activities for all, IF Oxford brings together real time cutting-edge research from world-leading academics with a galaxy of ideas to entertain, enlighten and expand our thinking.